dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 regular reciprocal lattice grid, the points are aligned in curved or even spiral tracks.
 Extreme cases of this may indicate something grossly wrong, like an inverted :math:`\phi` direction.
-In this instance the lattice is still detectable, just distorted.
+In this instance the lattice is still detectable, but distorted.
 We understand this as inaccurate mapping from detector to reciprocal space.
 If the diffraction geometry model is wrong, then :program:`dials.reciprocal_lattice_viewer` cannot calculate the reciprocal lattice position for each centroid properly.
 This can cause problems with indexing because that requires exactly the same step of mapping centroid positions from detector to reciprocal space.

-Notwithstanding these concerns, we press on into indexing anyway.
+Notwithstanding these concerns, we press on into indexing.

 Indexing
 --------